 Formed millions of years ago, Jomblang cave is part of a mysterious vertical cave system in Yogyakarta.
-If you don’t mind rappelling 20 metres down the cave through a sinkhole and witness the heavenly light streams through the ancient cave, then Jomblang should surely be on your visit list.
+If you don’t mind rappelling 20 meters down the cave through a sinkhole and witnessing the heavenly light streams through the ancient cave, then Jomblang should surely be on your visit list.

 30. Join a silver making workshop

 A 30-minute drive from the city of Yogya will take you to Kotagede - an ancient old town is notoriously known as the silversmith haven.
 Kotogede’s silver is unique in its embossment and contrast between black and white.
 Discover your inner handcrafting skill by creating your own piece of silverware and watch how beautiful tea sets and jewelry are made.

 31. Go for water rafting at Alas River